Instructor: Xiang Lorraine Li

 Office hours: Tu/Th 2:30 am-3:30 am or by appointment, 130 N Bellefield Ave, 517.

-Email: [email protected] (Please use "CS2084" or “CS1684” at the beginning of the subject line when emailing.)
+Email: [email protected] (Please use "CS2084" or “CS1684” at the beginning of the subject line when emailing.

-Office hours:
+Office hours: Thursday noon-1pm via zoom

-Email:
+Email: [email protected]

 Artificial intelligence holds tremendous promise to benefit nearly all aspects of society, including healthcare, food production, the economy, education, security, the law, and even our personal activities.
 A big part of AI technologies involves natural language due to the rise of large language models, e.g., ChatGPT etc. As language technologies have become increasingly prevalent, there is a growing awareness that the decisions we make about our data, methods, and tools are often tied up with their impact on people and societies.
 This course introduces students to real-world applications of language technologies and the potential ethical implications associated with them.
 We discuss the philosophical foundations of ethical research along with advanced state-of-the-art techniques.
 Discussion topics include: